RedisLabs/redislabs-docs/content/rs/references/memtier-benchmark.md

 For the test environment, you need to:

-1. Create cluster with three nodes.
+1. Create a cluster with three nodes.
 1. Prepare the flash memory.
 1. Configure the load generation tool.